AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-Taking into account the shock heating required to inflate and thermalise the lobes, $E_{\rm lobe}^{\rm req}$, and subtracting it from the total shock heating, we find that when weak shocks are included, by $19.8$~Myr, the equivalent of between $0-21\%$, $15-54\%$ and $43-90\%$ of $E_{\rm inj}^{\rm tot}$ for the low, fiducial and high power jet runs, respectively, is potentially available to be communicated to the ICM\footnote{We note that by applying the $f_{\rm J}>10^{-15}$ jet tracer cut when estimating the feedback shock energy budget, this estimate does not include any energy stored in the ``detached'' sound waves seen in Fig.~\ref{fig:mach_projection}.}.
-We again stress, however, that for the reasons already discussed above, these values are upper limits, which especially for the high power jets are likely to overestimate the amount of jet driven shock heating of the ICM.
-However, a clear picture still emerges showing that higher power jets can contribute more to the heating of the ICM via shocks as a fraction of their total energy, and as already discussed above, this heating is facilitated via stronger (high $\mathcal{M}$) shocks.
-Combining these results provides validation for the picture presented in Section~\ref{sec:icm_heating} in which systems with more powerful jets are able to retain more thermal energy (as a fraction of injected energy), and conversely, the energy communicated to the ICM via lobe expansion of weaker jets more likely leads to relatively gentle displacement of the ambient medium rather than violently shock heating it.
+Taking into account the thermal energy required from shocks to inflate and thermalise the lobes, $E_{\rm lobe}^{\rm req}$, and subtracting it from the total shock thermal energy budget, we find that when weak shocks are included, by $19.8$~Myr, the equivalent of between $0-21\%$, $15-54\%$ and $43-90\%$ of $E_{\rm inj}^{\rm tot}$ for the low, fiducial and high power jet runs, respectively, is potentially available to be communicated to the ICM\footnote{We note that by applying the $f_{\rm J}>10^{-15}$ jet tracer cut when estimating the feedback shock energy budget, this estimate does not include any energy stored in the ``detached'' sound waves seen in Fig.~\ref{fig:mach_projection}.}.
+We stress, however, that for the reasons discussed above, these values are upper limits, which especially for the high power jets are likely to overestimate the amount of thermal energy injected into the ICM via jet-driven shock.
+However, a clear picture still emerges showing that higher power jets can contribute more thermal energy to the ICM via shocks as a fraction of their total energy, and as already discussed above, this is facilitated via stronger (high $\mathcal{M}$) shocks.
+Combining these results provides validation for the picture presented in Section~\ref{sec:icm_heating} in which systems with more powerful jets can retain more thermal energy (as a fraction of injected energy), and conversely, the energy communicated to the ICM via lobe expansion of weaker jets more likely leads to relatively gentle displacement of the ambient medium rather than violently shock heating it.